samirpatel24/geolocation-segment-property/README.md

 # geolocation-segment-property
-This is based on country location
+This is based on region/state within the countries